Dry White Stuff on Nipples During Pregnancy: Likely Causes

 As colostrum leaks slowly from the breast, it commonly dries into a white or sometimes yellow crust on the nipple.

-Nursing pads (these were my favorites) can help absorb much of this colostrum before it dries and irritates your nipple skin.
+Nursing pads (these are favorites) can help absorb much of this colostrum before it dries and irritates your nipple skin.

 2. Eczema